 Insurance company underwriters also evaluate you based on your age, gender, your family history (for instance, whether your parent(s) died of cardiovascular disease), even your credit history and driving record, but ultimately on the evidence of your blood work results, which will reveal specific health conditions.

-Why does a positive exam matter?
+Why does a positive life insurance medical exam matter?
 Because the healthier you are, the lower your risk of life-threatening illnesses, the lower your premiums will be.

 Divulging Prescription Medications